 Definitions.
 The following definitions are amended or added as set forth below:

+(1)Section 1.4 is amended to read as follows:

+“Business Day” means any day except a Saturday, Sunday, a Federal Reserve Bank holiday, or a state-wide holiday in the State of Mississippi.
+A Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time for the relevant Party’s principal place of business.
+The relevant Party, in each instance unless otherwise specified, shall be the Party from whom the notice, payment or delivery is being sent and by whom the notice or payment or delivery is to be

-With respect to Party B, Section 1.12 is amended as follows:
+(2) With respect to Party B, Section 1.12 is amended as follows:

 "Credit Rating" means, with respect to Party B only, the Moody’s rating then assigned to existing and future electric revenue and utility revenue bonds of Clarksdale Public Utilities Commission of the City of Clarksdale, Mississippi or Public Service Commission of Yazoo City of the City of Yazoo City, Mississippi.

+(3) Section 1.45 is amended by adding “as may be permissible under applicable law” after “collateral”.

-Section 1.50 is amended by changing "Section 2.4" to "Section 2.5".
+(4) Section 1.50 is amended by changing "Section 2.4" to "Section 2.5".